re4ldev/arch-laptop/Guide.md

 Shutdown to safely remove the installation media (USD flash memory), and start the system again.\
 **`# shutdown now`**

+Remove the USB device with installation image and turn on the laptop.
+You should be greeted with grub menu.
+Boot the Arch Linux installation.
+Enter encryption passphrase to open the encrypted SYSTEM partition.
+And finally login as regular _**UserName**_ created in step 16.

+You will probably get the below error message about missing /home/UserName directory.
+We will fix the issue in the next step.
+>` -- UserName: /home/UserName: change directory failed: No such file or directory`\
+>`Logging in with home = "/"`

 Wireless network connectivity needs to be configured on a first boot into new system.
 Make sure to replace _**your_wifi_password**_, and _**your_ssid**_ with the respective values specific to your deployment.\
 **`$ nmcli device wifi connect your_ssid password your_wifi_password`**

+Once network connectivity is established you may log in to the system via SSH to perform the remaining steps.

 ## 20. Setup User's home directory subvolume layout ##
 To take advantage of btrfs file system snapshot capabilities, we will create some subvolumes in users home directory.